-Financial and contract delegations must be followed for procurement activities.
+Contract delegations and financial limits must be followed for procurement activities.

 Pursuant to section 217(4) of the Regulation, nothing in the Procurement and Contract Manual applies to a contract for the disposal of land or an interest in land.
 Contracts for the disposal of land or an interest in land such as the grant of a lease, are subject to the requirements of section 227 of the Regulation.